FaZe Cizzorz banned without warning from Twitch | NME

 — Devin (@DevinNash) October 20, 2020

-As with other recent bans they are likely conforming to Twitch traditional “three strikes” rule, but due to the volume of DMCA claims the ongoing theory is that they are all processing simultaneously, leaving users little chance of recourse in the short term.
+As with other recent bans they are likely conforming to Twitch’s traditional “three strikes” rule, but due to the volume of DMCA claims that the platform is rumoured to be processing simultaneously, users have been left with little chance of recourse in the short term.